- Fellowship - Johns Hopkins University Program (2011-2014), Pediatric Infectious Diseases

-Dr. Sue was included in D Magazine's Best Doctors list for 2018.
+Dr. Sue has been included in D Magazine's Best Doctors list.
 He is a previous recipient of the Pediatric Academy Society Resident Research Award, Infectious Disease Society of America Fellow's Travel Grant award, Ruth L. Kirchstein Research Service Award (NIH T32), and the institutional award for excellence in Medical Student teaching at the Jacobi Medical Center.

 - American Medical Association

 - American Academy of Pediatrics (2007), Section on Infectious Diseases